Enterprise Application Architecture: Best Practices & Strategies

 There are several reasons why the architecture of applications is important:

-- It reduces complexity by ensuring that a limited set of services is used and accessed consistently.
+- It reduces complexity by limiting the set of services used and accessed consistently.

 - It reduces costs by limiting redundancy and technology sprawl.